 Please read the Conditions of Loan before applying (PDF Format)

-Download the Loan Application Form in PDF or Word Format
+Download the Loan Application Forms in PDF or Word Format

 The running and development of the Facility is overseen by the FSF Steering Committee.
 This is a panel of six people comprising the Facility Director, a representative of NERC Services and Facilities, and four experts from the UK remote sensing community.
 Among other things the Steering Committee exist to review applications for use of Facility equipment, to monitor output from the Facility (research, reports, software products), and to provide advice to the Director of NERC Services and Facilies on all aspects of the operation of the Facility.
 Further information on the Steering Committee is available on the FSF Steering Committee page.